-The majority of today's millionaires are self-made and weren't born into their wealth, new research shows.
+Most of today's millionaires weren't born into their wealth, research shows.

-The study by Fidelity Investments found that 86 percent of today's millionaires did not consider themselves wealthy growing up.
-Overall, the research revealed current millionaires are, on average, 61 years old with $3.05 million in assets.
+A study by Fidelity Investments found that 88% of millionaires are self-made millionaires.
+Overall, the research revealed that current millionaires are, on average, 61 years old with $3.05 million in assets.

 While nearly three-quarters of millionaires feel rich, those who do not said they would need an average of $5 million of investable assets to begin feeling wealthy.

 "Today's millionaires are multidimensional, and to really understand them, you need to look not only at their outlook but also at their path to wealth and their financial goals for the future," said Sanjiv Mirchandani, president of National Financial, a Fidelity Investments company.

 The study also revealed that self-made millionaires' top sources of assets were investments/capital appreciation, compensation and employee stock options/profit sharing.
 Those who were born wealthy were more likely to cite inheritance, entrepreneurship and real estate investment appreciation as asset sources.

 The study results showed that even though millionaires have different ways of making money, they often share these traits: